 The U.S. Senate voted to pass the Great American Outdoors Act (GAOA) on Wednesday, June 17.
 House Majority Leader Steny Hoyer plans to bring the bill to a vote in the House of Representatives during the last two weeks of July.
 If passed, this legislation will wholly fund the Land and Water Conservation Fund (LWCF).
 The LWCF is vital in sourcing federal financing for the development and creation of local parks, trails, boat launches, sports fields, and other recreation environments.

 The LWCF was established in 1964 and permanently authorized in 2019.
-This landmark legislation represents a bipartisan commitment to safeguarding natural areas, water resources, and the country’s cultural heritage, and to providing recreation opportunities to all Americans.
+This important law shows a shared commitment to protect natural areas, water resources, and our cultural heritage.
+It also aims to provide recreation opportunities for all Americans.

 Unfortunately, the money placed into the LWCF is not restricted to conservation spending.
 As a result, funds can be and have been spent on non-conservation projects.
 For example, in fiscal year 2020, only $495 million was appropriated to the LWCFonly slightly more than half of total funding, and yet the greatest amount in 15 years.

 If passed, the GAOA will change this pattern of incomplete funding.
-It will make the annual $900 million of funding for the LWCF complete and permanent, preventing money from being diverted to non-conservation projects.
+This will make the annual $900 million funding for the LWCF complete and permanent.
+It will stop money from being used for non-conservation projects.

 The GAOA will also set aside up to $9.5 billion to address deferred maintenance projects on public lands over the next five years, with 70 percent going to the National Park Service, 15 percent going to the U.S. Forest Service, and 5 percent each going to the Bureau of Land Management, the Bureau of Indian Education, and the Department of Fish and Wildlife.